vasanthOrg/employee-ui/README.md

-1)npm install.
+#npm install.
-2)To start run "npm run dev".
+#To start run "npm run dev".
-3)it runs in 3000 port.
+#it runs in 3000 port.